bencrox/node-mailgun/readme.md

 # node-mailgun

 This library provides simple access to Mailgun's API for node.js applications.
-It's MIT licensed, and being used in production over at [Hipsell](http://hipsell.com).
+It's MIT licensed, originated by [shz@github](https://github.com/shz/node-mailgun) and being used in production over at [Hipsell](http://hipsell.com).

+## Fork notes ( @Bencrox / since 18 Aug, 2014 )

+Please refer to the master repo [shz@github](https://github.com/shz/node-mailgun) if you do

+    npm install mailgun

+The following is only valid for this transitional fork.
+Any update and plan here does not reflect the master repo.

 ## Installation

-    npm install mailgun

-Or you can just throw `mailgun.js` into your application.
-There are no dependendies outside of node's standard library.

-**Note:** `master` on Github is going to be untested/unstable at times,
-          as this is a small enough library that I don't want to bother with a more complicated repo structure.
-As such, you should really only rely on the version of `mailgun` in `npm`, as I'll only ever push stable and tested code there.
+Make sure you have the *node_module* directory

+    git clone https://github.com/bencrox/node-mailgun.git node_module/mailgun

+If you are not as lazy as I am, figure out correct pathing and clean off uncessary stuff

 ## Usage

+Mailgun has been acquired by Rackspace and might have been part of Rackspace email.
+You can check out ( as I do ) the official [Mailgun Documentation](https://github.com/mailgun/documentation).

-At the time of writing, Mailgun's documentation is actually incorrect in places, which is unfortunate.
-As such, I'm going to re-document everything in this README according to the actual way it's implemented in `node-mailgun`, which itself is based off the implementation from Mailgun's github account, and not the API docs on the site.
+@shz noted that `node-mailgun` is based off the implementation from Mailgun's github account, and not the API docs on the site.

+@bencrox is very lazy, and would only verify by implementation step by step.

 ## Initialization

 Access to the API is done through a Mailgun object.
 It's instantiated like so:

+    var Mailgun = require('mailgun').Mailgun,
-    var mg = new Mailgun('api-key');
+             mg = new Mailgun('api-key');

+@bencrox would like to build a more federated way to store and pick api-keys in mid-to-long run.

+## API coverage

+Ab initio, @shz has made the API for sending email, ``sendText`` and ``sendRaw``, and routing inbox, ``createRoute``, ``getRoutes`` and ``deleteRoute``.

+@bencrox has a primary aim to explore usage of currenty (Aug 2014) API set from Mailgun, espeically those for tracking and campaign management.

+So far, nothing has been added. @bencrox is only forking to read and revise documentation and thereby add some roadmap for his own reference and interest.

+### Proposed Roadmap @bencrox

+ * Implement ``webhooks`` for tracking, which can be seperated as another project.
+ * ``inline`` image reference
+ * update ``sending options`` or ``MIME-headers``
+  ** ``schedule delivery`` by tag
+ * document ``queue`` behavior
+ * do ``mailing-list`` right
+ * study ``recipient variables`` or ``templating``

+##### remarks @bencrox.
+Below are not touched since forking.

 ## Sending Email